What is Cluster Sampling?

 In statistics, cluster sampling is a sampling method in which the entire population of the study is divided into externally, homogeneous but internally, heterogeneous groups called clusters.
 Essentially, each cluster is a mini-representation of the entire population.

 After identifying the clusters, certain clusters are chosen using simple random sampling while the others remain unrepresented in a study.
-After the selection of the clusters, a researcher must choose the appropriate method to sample the elements from each selected group.
+After selecting the clusters, a researcher must choose the appropriate method to sample the elements from each selected group.

 Primary Sampling Methods

 There are primarily two methods of sampling the elements in the cluster sampling method: one-stage and two-stage.

 In one-stage sampling, all elements in each selected cluster are sampled.
 In two-stage sampling, simple random sampling is applied within each cluster to select a subsample of elements in each cluster.

 Advantages of Cluster Sampling

 The cluster method comes with a number of advantages over simple random sampling and stratified sampling.
 The advantages include:

 1. Requires fewer resources

 Since cluster sampling selects only certain groups from the entire population, the method requires fewer resources for the sampling process.
-Therefore, it is generally cheaper relative to simple random or stratified sampling as it requires fewer administrative and travel expenses.
+Therefore, it is generally cheaper than simple random or stratified sampling as it requires fewer administrative and travel expenses.

 2. More feasible